aholkner/bacon/doc/quickstart.rst

 Getting and installing Bacon
 ============================

-The bacon module comprises some Python files and compiled DLLs for your platform.
+The bacon module consists of some Python files and compiled DLLs for your platform.
 Ensure the ``bacon`` directory is in your ``site-packages`` or alongside your game source.

 .. note:: Expand with download links and PIP instructions, etc.